-The new generation Z, with birth years ranging from the mid-1990s to early 2000s has been exposed to an unprecedented amount of technology in their upbringing [9].
+The turn-out rate of elections is sometimes not as high as politicians would like to see it.
+Therefore, it is important that the proposed system will motivate more people to vote.
+This motivation can be improved by changing the overall image of the elections using technology.
+The generation Z, with birth years ranging from the mid-1990s to early 2000s has been exposed to an unprecedented amount of technology in their upbringing [15].
 This generation is currently reaching the voting eligible age.
-In a decade where it is possible to order a pizza by talking to artificial intelligence [10], it is hard to explain an old fashioned way of voting to a new generation.
-Why should they visit a primary school building several blocks away to handle some paperwork?
-However, there does not seem to be any research available to endorse this effect on the willingness to vote.
+In a decade where it is possible to order a pizza by talking to artificial intelligence [16], it is hard to explain an old fashioned way of voting to a new generation.
+Visiting a polling station several blocks away to handle some paperwork does not comply with the workflow this generation is used to in the commercial world.
+The current system does not correspond with the current digital era and therefore a digitalization of this system would be more suitable for the new generation of voters.
+However, there does not seem to be any research available to confirm this effect on the willingness to vote.